wultra/powerauth-push-server/docs/Push-Server-Administration.md

 }'
 ```

 Update the `appId` value with requested PowerAuth application ID.
-The value `id` from response object will be used for identification of the Push Server application.
+The value `appId` from response object will be used for identification of the Push Server application.

 ### Get Application Detail